 If I could pick only one verse and frame it in my new home as a constant reminder, I would choose Proverbs 19:11, hands down:

 Good sense makes one slow to anger, and it is his glory to overlook an offense.

 Yeah, I’m not so hot at living like this.

 Oh, I’ve learned how to keep my cool on the outside.
 That’s easy for me.
 I’m a stuffer.
 But on the inside, I’m steaming hot and bothered more times than I’d dare admit.

 These days, wedding planning has served to show me just how easily offended I am.

 Is there a life circumstance that is squeezing the true colors out of your heart?

-You might not be planning a wedding right now, but is there a life circumstance that is squeezing the true colors out of your heart?
+You might not be planning a wedding right now, but is there a life circumstance squeezing the true colors out of your heart?

 Instead of overlooking an offense (Prov.
 19:11), are you doing the exact opposite?
 Slowly circling it, taking it in from every angle?

-What if, instead, you and I were to give the same attention to our actual offenses toward a holy God?
+What if you and I were to give the same attention to our actual offenses toward a holy God?